ebadkamil/postgres-compose/README.md

-## Running postgres and pgadmin in a container
+## Running postgreSQL in a container

     docker-compose up

+## Accessing and manipulating database from python

+    pip install requirements.txt
+    python db_proxy.py

-## Open PgAdmin web interface:
+## PgAdmin web interface:

+`docker-compose` also run pgAdmin in a container.
+To access it follow the steps below.

     http://localhost:5050
     Username: admin@test.com